AndreaSimongini/CASTOR/README.md

 For the user-dependent analysis, you will be asked to provide some easy inputs, helping the software with your own eye for the P-Cygni fitting analysis.
 In order, you will be asked to select the epoch in which to start the analysis.
 Then, every available line will be plotted in the selected spectrum: you will need to select one P-Cygni and one absorption line (the list of lines can be found in the head of the code).
 For both lines you will be asked to select the wavelength range in which to fit the profile, adding respectively to the left and to the right.
 Finally, you will be asked to select the class: red lines are Hydrogen lines and blue lines are Helium lines.

-These are the Q/A you will need to answer:
+These are the questions you will need to answer:
 1. Can you see at least one P-Cygni and one emission line? `yes / no`
 2. Select the P-Cygni and the emission lines.
 The answer should be comma-space separated i.e. `Helium Ia, Hydrogen a`
 3. Please insert values to enlarge or reduce the interval i.e. `10, -35`